UPDATED BY

 REVIEWED BY

-While there are legitimate concerns about the rapidly advancing technology, there are also numerous artificial intelligence examples that prove it’s shaping the future for the better.
+While some are concerned about the rapid advancement of artificial intelligence, there are also numerous examples that demonstrate AI is shaping the future for the better.

 Artificial Intelligence Examples